-Women as Musical Entrepreneurs in Eighteenth-Century Britain
+Women in Labor: Gender, Family, and Musical Entrepreneurship in Eighteenth-Century Britain

 Date/Time